Syedmubasheerahmed/Stock-Price-Prediction/README.md

 Visualization: The application generates and displays various charts, including candlestick charts, to visualize the stock trends and predictions.

 Download Option: Users can download the historical stock data as a CSV file.

+This project is just for enchancing my coding skills